Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Matched- comparison of recovering TBLs with varying PGH

-The corresponding Clauser PG parameters, $\beta$, for each group are shown in Fig.~\ref{Figure:3}(b), with $\beta = 1.72 \pm 0.41$, $0.57 \pm 0.24$, and $-0.04 \pm 0.03$ for the $Re_\tau \approx 2300$, $3000$, and $5500$ groups, respectively.
-Although some variation in $\beta$ exists among the matched-$Re_\tau$ groups between the weak, mild, and strong PGH cases, the differences in local PG are relatively modest compared with the substantially larger divergence in PGH amplitudes, as previously discussed in Section~\ref{subsec:Flow history}.
-This further reinforces the rationale for grouping the data by $Re_\tau$ and attributing the observed differences primarily to PGH.
+The corresponding Clauser PG parameters, $\beta$, for each group are shown in figure \ref{Figure:4}(b), with $\beta = 1.74 \pm 0.41$, $0.57 \pm 0.24$, and $-0.06 \pm 0.06$ for the $Re_\tau \approx 2300$, $3000$, and $5500$ groups, respectively.
+Although some variation in $\beta$ exists among the matched-$Re_\tau$ groups between the weak, mild, and strong PGH cases, these differences remain secondary compared to the substantially larger divergence in imposed PGH amplitudes (see \S~\ref{subsec:Flow history}).
+The corresponding normalised local disequilibrium parameter, $(\mathrm{d}\beta/\mathrm{d}x)\delta_0$, is shown in figure \ref{Figure:4}(c).
+Note that $\mathrm{d}\beta/\mathrm{d}x$ should be interpreted as an estimate, since $\mathrm{d}\delta^*/\mathrm{d}x$ and $\mathrm{d}\tau_w/\mathrm{d}x$ are obtained using linear interpolation from limited measurement stations.
+Nevertheless, the estimation remains primarily governed by the pressure-term contribution $\mathrm{d}^2p/\mathrm{d}x^2$ obtained from the more spatially resolved pressure taps measurements (see \S~\ref{subsec:Flow history}), rather than from direct differentiation of the $\beta(x)$ curve.
+At the first downstream location, where the largest absolute values occur in the present dataset, the equivalent local disequilibrium parameters $\mathrm{d}\beta/\mathrm{d}Re_\tau$ and $\mathrm{d}\beta/\mathrm{d}Re_\theta$ are of order \textit{O}$(10^{-3})$ and \textit{O}$(10^{-4})$, respectively, with variations between PGH cases within 10\%.
+These values are comparable to those analysed by \citet{Mahajan2026} as near-equilibrium TBLs.
+Although the first two matched-$Re_\tau$ groups are not strictly free from local disequilibrium effects, the relatively small and comparable values within each matched-$Re_\tau$ group suggest that the dominant contribution to the observed behaviour arises from PGH effects.

+The corresponding PGH integral parameter, $\upDelta\beta$, shown in figure \ref{Figure:4}(d), exhibits clear and systematic differences across the weak, mild, and strong PGH cases, spanning approximately $\upDelta \beta \approx 0-2$ across all groups.
+Most notably, in the $Re_\tau \approx 5500$ group, despite the flow having relaxed to nominally ZPG conditions ($\beta \approx 0$) and having remained so for more than approximately $30\delta_0$, $\upDelta\beta$ remains markedly different between cases, with values of -0.01, 0.12, and 0.81 for the weak, mild, and strong cases, respectively. $30\delta_0$ is indeed a long streamwise distance; relative to the local $\delta$ of the strong PGH case, this is equivalent to more than approximately $8\delta$, exceeding the distance required to reach near-equilibrium of $7\delta$ reported by \citet{Bobke2017}.
+This indicates that $\upDelta\beta$ effectively captures the cumulative effect of the upstream history, such that any observed discrepancies in the flow at this downstream location can be attributed entirely to history effects.
+This directly supports the rationale for grouping the data by $Re_\tau$ and isolating PGH as the primary source of variation.